 7.1.4 Resolving Quality Issues

 In some situations, customers likely run into minor quality issues.
-In that case, you should provide us with a review or picture, so that our quality check department can determine whether you're facing a quality-related issue.
+In that case, you should provide us with a review or picture so that our quality check department can determine whether you're facing a quality-related problem.

 In rare events, you may have to return a sample for a thorough inspection.
-It’ll only take us a few days to return feedback on the issue, so customers don’t have to wait.
-In the situation that you’re facing a quality problem, the factory can offer replacements that will soon be delivered.
+It'll only take us a few days to produce feedback on the issue, so customers don't have to wait.
+If you're facing a quality problem, the factory can offer replacements that will soon be delivered.

 7.1.5 Customer Data Confidentiality

-For any customer dealing with a company in a different country, confidentiality is a must, and it impacts their final decision.
+For any customer dealing with a company in a different country, confidentiality is a must, impacting their final decision.
 You'd prefer a manufacturer that emphasizes on privacy protection and design rights.
 At OurPCB, you will be signing a confidentiality agreement that protects your information.